top of page

 This paper offers a critical yet balanced analysis of the IAPT (Improving Access to Psychological Therapies) model by weaving together clinical insight and lived experience.
 It acknowledges IAPT’s strengths—such as reduced waiting times, wide reach, and its patient-centred, CBT-based framework—while also highlighting persistent limitations, including clinician burnout, rigid structures, and lack of therapy diversity.
 Drawing on practitioner reflections and service user feedback, the article advocates for targeted reforms: more culturally sensitive approaches, workforce support, and flexible care pathways.
 It calls for a more inclusive and sustainable mental health system, aligned with IAPT’s core values but responsive to evolving needs.

-👉 Read my article
+👉 Read this article

 03